 With Prof Jack’s words ringing in my ears, when I returned from a stint working overseas, I could see the writing on the wall.
 We started with a small solar system; I shudder to think how foolish, of just 600W to supply lights and computers.

-And it worked tolerably well, but it was a mistake.
-One needs to think of at least a 48V system, 5 kW of panels and inverter, and a lithium ion battery.
+And it worked tolerably well but it was a mistake.
+One needs to think of at least a 48V system, 5 kW of panels and a 7 kilowatt inverter; and a lithium ion battery.

 We then made the decision to upgrade to 10kW.
 Now we can thumb our noses at this council that continues to think that a technician can do a professional’s job.
 This week for the first time in over a year we used the grid on prepaid for about an hour to heat water for family who had come to stay.
-We have used less than R100 in electricity in a whole year.
+We have in fact used only 43kWh in the last four years.

-A large solar power-plant like we have produces an excess on sunny days.
-In January last year we decided that turning over a blue Leaf would be more interesting and sustainable, and were very fortunate to pick up an E-car for a song; it is easily charged, drawing only 2kW, same as a kettle.
+A large solar power plant like we have produces an excess on sunny days.
+In January last year we decided that turning over a blue Leaf would be more interesting and sustainable; and were very fortunate to pick up an E-car for a song.
+It is easily charged drawing only 2kW, the same as a kettle.

 The same applies to water; it goes hand in hand with electricity.
-A R30,000 ‘real Preston’ means you will virtually never again have to use municipal water.
-Collecting and storing pristine rainwater will save not only your bacon, but contribute to saving the planet too.
+A R30,000 "real Preston" means you will virtually never again have to use municipal water.
+Collecting and storing the pristine rain will save not only your bacon, but contribute to restoring the planet too.

 The causes of water scarcity have to be squarely faced; the wars of the future will not be over oil.

-City Hall will of course not be pleased, but they have been courting their, and our, destruction for two decades and if they are unable to supply clean and reliable water and electricity they should not be surprised when a farmer makes a plan.
+City Hall will of course not be pleased but they have been courting their own and our destruction for two decades.
+If they are unable to supply clean, reliable water and electricity they should not be surprised when the farmer makes a plan.

 I like to think I’m not a smug, I told you so person; but I did tell you.
 Many times and I fear there is far worse yet to come.
 Water scarcity in the world is not only a problem in South Africa.